divvun/giellalt-svn2git/doc/ExternalBuildRules.md

 Both resources should available in a dir `deps/` in each language, so that the path to the build resources will always be: `$(top_srcdir)/deps/giella-core/am-shared/*`, and similar for `giella-shared`.

+## Submodule vs subtree

+Most operations seem easier using `git subtree`.
+The main issue for the GiellaLT use cases seems to be that with `git subtree` the subtree is always included, for all users.
+That does not go well for users working with many languages at the same time, where the desired behavior is that the subproject code is *NOT* cloned, but instead cloned as an entirely separate repo parallel to all languages.
+In this case the place of the submodule should be a symbolic link to the independent repo.

+`git submodule` on the other hand seems to allow this by opting *NOT* to clone submodules.
+This leaves the `deps/` subdir open for setting up symlinks instead.

+If the regular user is by default not cloning submodules, and instead relying on `./autogen.sh`, we can get the desired behavior for all users: they can cd into the `giella-shared` dir, make changes and commit + push (since it is a completely independent repo).
+And for CI and other build systems it is easy to enforce cloning of submodules, so that these read-only usages get all the code in one go.

 # Usage scenarios

 ## One language